clj-commons/citrus/README.md

   (update db :counter dec))
 ```

-It's important to understand that the value returned by a controller won't affect the whole state, but only the part corresponding to its associated key in the `:controllers` map of the reconciler.
+It's important to understand that `db` value that is passed in and returned by a controller won't affect the whole state, but only the part corresponding to its associated key in the `:controllers` map of the reconciler.

 ### Query state reactively with Subscriptions